 Only a trickle of water made it down the stream despite the recent rain but the bathing pool remained.
 I reduced its surface tension by soaping up in the slightly cool water then went back to the campsite to drink beer and watch Lors shirtless cook dinner.

-One week on from coming second in The Angkor Body-building Championships, he looked like he could glide like a flying squirrel on his enormous deltoid muscles.
-Wielding a large bladed kitchen knife he alternated between slicing onions and swatting mosquitoes on Phum for some reason remaining immune to their bites.
+One week on from coming second in The Angkor Body-building Championships, it looked as if he could glide like a flying squirrel with his enormous deltoid muscles.
+Wielding a large bladed kitchen knife he alternated between slicing onions and swatting mosquitoes on Phum, for some reason remaining immune to their bites.

-We were missing Dean but in his stead he’d sent a family sized pack of chicken casserole supposedly just for Lors and I, actually enough for all of us and their breakfast the next morning.
+We were missing Dean but in his stead he’d sent a family sized pack of chicken casserole supposedly just for Lors and I, actually enough to feed all of us for dinner and breakfast.
 Beer then whisky as Lors and I contentedly chatted about nothing in particular.
 Mr Chou was wrapped in his hammock betrayed only by his gleaming white smile, 22 and with a baby on the way.

-A full moon appeared through the canopy and reflected on the bark of the trees that seemed to grow taller in the dark.
+A full moon appeared through the canopy and shined silver on the bark of the trees that seemed to grow taller in the dark.

-I lay in my hammock looking up through the branches at the stars.
-A simple camp in the forest worth a million times more than whatever the 5* Sachaya on Bintan Island had cost the week before.
+I lay in my hammock looking up through the branches at the stars, thinking that a simple camp in the forest was worth a million times more than whatever the 5 star Sachaya Resort on Bintan Island had cost where I’d been the week before.

 The lingering chill from the night lifted as the sun lit up the leaves around us.
 Mr Chou and the ox-cart returned to rendezvous with Kuong, while we struck through the wilderness to find a route via the North Escarpment to Kbal Spean, not quite ready for how wild it turned out to be.

-Elephant vomit or pig-shit grass life a soft fur covered our way but unlike soft fur it sticks its scratchy seeds to your socks and in your shoes.
-Enchanted glades of open dipteropcarp deciduous trees gave way to dark caverns shaded by green and lit with white flowers on the forest floor.
+Elephant vomit or pig-shit grass life a soft fur covered our way but unlike soft fur it sticks its scratchy seeds to your socks and gets in your shoes.
+Enchanted glades of dipteropcarp deciduous trees gave way to dark caverns shaded by green and lit with white flowers on the forest floor.

-The rocks and ruts were throwing me at every opportunity sapping confidence such that I pushed the bike as much as rode it.
+The rocks and ruts were throwing me at every turn sapping confidence such that I pushed the bike as much as rode it.

-Phum on the trail
+with Phum on the trail (left)

-We met Leang the policeman with Chomran from Porpel village and 2 rangers with guns though it seemed unlikely that they worked.
-A few months ago they’d arrested 2 loggers who were in jail presumably trying to find enough money to get out and fined 5 others $1250 each.
-They were confiscating every chainsaw they found and fining the owners, which explained why the road was disappearing as it had been the loggers that were using it.
-3 months ago they’d seen the scratch marks of a bear at Kbal Spean though they reckoned they were still there in the Porpel Community Forest.
+We met Leang the policeman with Chomran from Porpel village and two rangers with guns though it seemed unlikely they worked.
+A few months ago they’d arrested two loggers who were in jail and fined five others $1250 each.
+They were confiscating their chainsaws and fining the owners, which explained why the logging trail was disappearing.
+Leang had even seen the scratch marks of a bear at Kbal Spean and they reckoned they were still there in the Porpel Community Forest.
 An old bear had been hunted and killed for its bile.
-The hunter got $1000 and the middleman $6000 all for some fat, ugly bong thom and his libido.
+The hunter got $1000 and the middleman $6000 all for some fat ugly bong thom and his libido.

 The North Facing Kulen Escarpment